Find answers to common questions regarding COVID-19 and OSU-Cascades' response.

 Because of physical distancing requirements to support public health, OSU guidelines stipulate that during remote instruction, students can only participate in remote internships for credit.
 If your internship host is unable to provide a remote experience, contact firstname.lastname@example.org to learn about options to fulfill your internship requirement.
 You may also contact your academic advisor to reschedule the internship to a later term.

 There are several options for growing your professional network during this time.
 We recommend subscribing to the Career Development Center’s Meet Your Future calendar to find virtual events and webinars related to your academic and career goals.
 As businesses and organizations reopen, many are likely to post internship and job opportunities.
 It’s never too early to reach out to companies you are interested in to inquire about the potential of working or interning with them in the future.

-Student leaders are developing a slate of student life activities — including outdoor adventures, drive-in movie nights, club activities and virtual activities — taking into account required health and safety precautions.
-Watch for the fall schedule of events on the Student Life page.
+Student leaders are developing a slate of student life activities for the 2020-2021 academic year — including outdoor adventures, drive-in movie nights, club activities and virtual activities — taking into account required health and safety precautions.
+Watch for the fall 2020 schedule of events on the Student Life page.

-The Computer Lab in Tykeson Hall will be available for students this fall.
+The Computer Lab in Tykeson Hall will be available for students in fall 2020.
 Measures will be in place to allow physical distancing between desktop stations.

-To prioritize the health and wellness of the campus community, OSU-Cascades will implement a six-point public health strategy this fall.
+To prioritize the health and wellness of the campus community, OSU-Cascades will implement a six-point public health strategy in fall 2020.
 The strategy includes prevention measures such as prevalence testing and a requirement for face coverings, access to individual testing, contact tracing in partnership with Deschutes County Health Services, self-isolation when necessary, containment and student access to care.

 To support physical distancing on campus, students will experience measures such as these and more: